RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-18-releases/_index.md

 ### Feature limitations

-- RS54131 Running QUIT command on TLS connected database closed connection and does not return a +OK reply
+- RS54131 Running the `QUIT` command on a TLS connected database closes connection and does not return a `+OK` reply

 ### Upgrade limitations